 The EBV (Entrepreneurship Bootcamp for Veterans with Disabilities) has emerged as the premier program to train disabled veterans to become successful business owners.
-The program is privately funded and includes five weeks of military style intensive training followed by one year of on-line support and mentorship.
-The first four weeks are spent developing their own business concepts with the assistance of entrepreneurship faculty and graduate students from one of the partner EBV Universities.
+This program is privately funded and includes five weeks of military-style intensive training followed by one year of online support and mentorship.
+The veterans spend the first four weeks developing their own business concepts with the assistance of entrepreneurship faculty and graduate students from one of the partner EBV Universities.

-This is followed by an intense nine days spent “in residency” at one of eight world-class institutions where the vets attend a rigorous schedule of speakers, meetings and workshops all designed to prepare them for the real world of entrepreneurship.
+This is followed by an intense nine days spent “in residency” at one of eight world-class institutions where the vets attend a rigorous schedule of speakers, meetings and workshops.
+These were all designed to prepare them for the real world of entrepreneurship.

 Who We Are